I make a batch of this most weeks because it fits into almost any meal without much thought.

 Frequently Asked Questions

-Can I use rotisserie chicken instead of poaching my own?
+Can you use rotisserie chicken instead of poaching fresh chicken?

-How do I keep the chicken salad from getting watery in the fridge?
+How do you keep chicken salad from getting watery?

-Can I make this chicken salad ahead of time?
+Can I serve this chicken salad in a croissant sandwich?

 Copycat Chicken Salad

-This chicken salad chick copycat delivers creamy, tender chicken salad with simple ingredients perfect for sandwiches or lettuce cups.
+This chicken salad chick copycat delivers creamy texture and classic flavor with simple ingredients for sandwiches or lettuce cups.

 Prep Time 15 minutes